KopfdesDaemons/blogtube/readme.md

 # Wordpress theme

 Blogtube is a WordPress theme that is based on the design scheme of YouTube.
+It is designed for blog posts.

 ## Features

+- infinite scroll feed
+- custom sidemenu
+- custom primary color
-- coming soon
+- custom font

 ![Preview](/screenshot.jpg)